Steampunk (comics): Plot

 Over time, Fiona starts coughing and finally falls ill.
 No rational doctor can help her and, in his desperation, Cole takes her to doctor Absinthe, a mad genius, who is shunned by everybody else for performing horrible experiments, including grafting pieces of animals onto other animals.
 Absinthe promises to save Fiona, but needs Cole to do something for him to save her.
-He reveals the Engine, a machine capable of traveling through time (note: it is possible that the Engine is but a part of the time machine, though a vital, irreplaceable part).
+He reveals the Engine, a machine capable of traveling through time.
 He tells Cole to travel to the future and take back all books on science and any objects that he can find.
 Cole travels to the future and lands in London in 1954.
-He does as Absinthe asks him, but Absinthe betrays him and doesn't help Fiona, who succumbs to her disease.
+He does as Absinthe asks him, but Absinthe betrays him and does not help Fiona, who succumbs to her disease.
 Cole feels like his heart is ripped out and decides to give Absinthe a little payback: he takes the Engine and buries it beneath Stonehenge, believing the Engine is as important to Absinthe as Fiona was to him.
 Absinthe is furious that Cole has hidden the Engine.
 He rips out Cole's actual heart and all goes dark for Cole.